 .

-are much larger on average, and both models have too many large alphas
+are much larger on average, and has too many large alphas

 .